 Positive affect, according to science, promotes approach behaviors that continue action, prompting adaptive engagement with surrounding environments.
 Emotions typically viewed as positive—such as joy, interest, contentment, and security—stimulate a growth oriented mindset.
 Subjects experiencing positive affect approach, explore and play; and as a result, they gather resources and build skills.

 Fredrickson’s theorizes that positive emotions broaden momentary thought-action repertoires and build enduring resources for coping.
-She views positive emotions as complimentary to the protective surges of emotions present during adverse circumstances.
+She views positive emotions as complimentary to the protective surges present during adverse circumstances.

 “In contrast to negative emotions, which carry direct and immediate adaptive benefits in situations that threaten survival, the broadening though-action repertoires triggered by positive emotions are beneficial in other ways.
 Specifically, these broadening mindsets carry indirect and long-term adaptive benefits because broadening builds enduring personal resources, which function as reserves to be drawn upon later to manage future threats” (Fredrickson, 2001).